What is a CBCT scanner?

 What are CBCT scanners used for?

-CBCT is the gold standard imaging method in dentistry, maxillofacial (MaxFax) surgery, and ENT for indications such as:
+CBCT is the gold standard imaging method in dentistry, maxillofacial (Maxfax) surgery, ENT and upper cervical chiropractic for indications such as:

-• Nasal anatomy: septum, turbinates and sinuses study
+- Nasal anatomy: septum, turbinates and sinus study

-• Oral surgery, orthognathic surgery and wisdom teeth extractions
+- Oral surgery, orthognathic surgery, jaw and face surgery and wisdom teeth extractions

-• Complex endodontic cases, high resolution root canal imaging
+- Complex endodontic cases, high resolution root canal treatment

-• Better image quality and accuracy, CBCT scans can focus in on a specific spot, allowing dentists to examine an area that is small as a single tooth’s root.
-The 3D capabilities mean that the dentist can view what’s going on in the patients mouth from different angles for better diagnosis and a complete evaluation.
+- Better image quality and accuracy, CBCT scans can focus in on a specific spot, allowing dentists to examine an area that is small as a single tooth’s root (4cm x 4cm).

-• Unlike traditional dental X-rays, the CBCT scan can show both bones and soft tissues easily, this allowing the dentist to form a more precise treatment plan.
+- Unlike traditional dental X-rays, the CBCT scan can show both bones and soft tissues easily, this allowing the medical professional to form a more precise treatment plan.

-• CBCT uses lower dose of radiation than a conventional CT scan.
+- CBCT uses lower dose of radiation than a conventional CT scan (7-10 times less!)

 Temporomandibular Joint (TMJ)

-Although the clinical examination is the most important step in the diagnosis of TMJ pathology, CBCT is needed due to the complex anatomy and pathology.
+Although the clinical examination is the most important step in the diagnosis of TMJ pathology, a TMJ 3D CBCT scan (cone beam CT) is needed due to the complex anatomy and pathology.

 It is very common to take an image of the joint when there is locking, pain and articular sounds.